nixarchie/Dots/README.md

 <div>

-<h4>As the project is in devlopement, this README is not always updated.
-Please do refer to the `Notes` dir for latest changes and plans.</h4>
+#### As the project is in development, this README is not always updated.
+Please do refer to the `Notes` dir for latest changes and plans.

 </div>

-**P.S.
-The scripts were written on Arch Linux and haven’t yet been tested on other distros.**